 The Respondent shall be afforded reasonable access to the case file, including the list of potential witnesses.
 The case file will be retained in the Office of Community Standards & Civility.
-At a reasonable time prior to the hearing, the Respondent must be given the opportunity to review any written evidence that will be used at the hearing and to review a list of witnesses.
+At a reasonable time before the hearing, the Respondent will be given the opportunity to review any written evidence used at the hearing and a list of witnesses.

-The names of the Council panelists will be provided to each party prior to the hearing, if possible.
-Any party may challenge Council member for cause.
-However, the Respondent and Complainant, or anyone acting on their behalf, may not speak to or contact a Council member prior to the hearing.
-Decisions as to whether a Council member should be removed for cause will be made by the Director of Community Standards & Civility.
-Council members who have information that may affect their ability to remain neutral must recuse themselves from the hearing.
+The names of the Student Conduct Council panelists will be given to each party before the hearing, if possible.
+Any party may challenge a Student Conduct Council member for cause.
+However, the Respondent and Complainant, or anyone acting on their behalf, may not speak to or contact a Student Conduct Council member prior to the hearing.
+Decisions as to whether a Student Conduct Council member should be removed for cause will be made by the Director of Community Standards & Civility or their designee.
+Student Conduct Council members who have information that may affect their ability to remain neutral must recuse themselves from the hearing.

 iv.
-Conduct Council Hearings
+Student Conduct Council Hearings

-The following procedures will be followed for Community Standards & Civility Council hearings:
+The following procedures will be followed for Student Conduct Council hearings:

 - A. The Respondent will have the ability to review the case file, including a list of potential witnesses.
-The case file will be retained in the Office of Community Standards & Civility prior to that time. - B. A university representative shall present the information supporting the charge(s) to the Council on behalf of the university.
+The case file will be retained in the Office of Community Standards & Civility or their designee prior to that time. - B. A university representative shall present the information supporting the charge(s) to the Student Conduct Council on behalf of the university.
 The university representative may be a university Police Officer, the Complainant, a university administrator, or the Chairperson. - C. Although it is responsibility of the Complainants and Respondents to secure the presence of their witnesses, university officials may request attendance of witnesses.
-Witness attendance notices must be approved by the Director of Community Standards & Civility and be delivered by a delivery method that can verify receipt of the notice.
+Witness attendance notices must be approved by the Director of Community Standards & Civility or their designee and be delivered by a delivery method that can verify receipt of the notice.